graham-walker/youtube-dl-react-viewer/README.md

     - Set `SUPERUSER_USERNAME` to the desired username for the superuser account
     - Set `SUPERUSER_PASSWORD` to the desired password for the superuser account.
 Value cannot be `'password'` and must be at least 8 characters
     - Set `JWT_TOKEN_SECRET` to any securely generated random string.
 At least 32 characters is recommended.
 Value cannot be `'secret'`
-    - Set `YOUTUBE_DL_UPDATE_COMMAND=python3 -m pip install --no-deps -U yt-dlp`
     - If using a HTTPS server set `SECURE_COOKIES=true`.
 If running locally leave the value as `false`
+    - If you are not planning on using yt-dlp set the update command for your fork `YOUTUBE_DL_UPDATE_COMMAND=python3 -m pip install your-fork-name`
     - Other [environment variables](#environment-variables) can optionally be set

-5. Build the image and start the container `sudo docker-compose up -d`
+5. Build the image and start the container `docker compose up -d` (if using Compose V1 `docker-compose up -d`)

 6. Install yt-dlp or your preferred fork to the container
     - Open the container command line `docker exec -it youtube-dl-react-viewer-app-1 /bin/sh`